 As you consider all of your payroll software options, including Sage, you should also take a look at industry competitors so that you can best determine which product suits your specific needs.
 Here are a few top alternatives to Sage Payroll Services:

 If you’re looking for a well-rounded payroll software with extended functionality, Gusto Payroll is one of the most popular in the business.
 Like Sage Payroll, Gusto offers three different plans, with increased functionality and features in each tier.
 The most basic plan, Gusto Core, not only includes payroll processing, but additional features, like benefits administration, that are not part of either Sage Essentials or Sage Essentials Plus.
+Gusto also has a new option for contractor-only employers, who simply pay the $6/employee rate and no base price.

 Furthermore, with Gusto’s two higher-level plans, you receive even more benefits like PTO approvals, employee offers and onboarding, and HR resources.
 Although Sage and Gusto both offer integration possibilities, Gusto’s general plans offer greater functionality than any of the three from Sage Payroll Services.